 - 4.2.1 Protection fencing: Tree protection fencing must comply with AS4970 (section 4.3) recommendations.
 An illustrative guide is included as Appendix 4.
 The approximate location of the barriers and the TPZs is illustrated on plan TMP01.
 The precise location of the fencing must be agreed with the project Arborist before any development activity starts. - 4.2.2 Trunk, branch and ground protection: Any TPZs outside the protective fencing must be covered in ground protection based on AS4970 recommendations until there is no risk of damage from the demolition and construction activity.
-An illustrative specification for this ground protection is included as Appendix 5.
-On this site, it must be installed near retained trees as illustrated on plan TMP01 before any demolition and construction starts. - 4.3 Precautions when working in TPZs: Any work in TPZs must be done with care as set out in Appendix 6.
-On this site, special precautions must be taken near retained trees as illustrated on plan TMP01 and summarised below: - Removal of existing surfacing/structures and replacement with new surfacing: Trees 1, 2, 3, 5, 7, 17 and 31 may be adversely affected by the demolition and construction works and upgrading of existing surfacing.
-Any adverse impact must be minimised by following the guidance set out in Appendix 6.
+An illustrative specification for this ground protection is included as Appendix 5. - 4.3 Precautions when working in TPZs: Any work in TPZs must be done with care as set out in Appendix 6.
+On this site, special precautions must be taken near the trees that are in close proximity to the development of the buildings and new roadways as illustrated on plan TMP01 and summarised below: - Removal of existing surfacing/structures and replacement with new surfacing/structures: Retained trees may be adversely affected by the demolition and construction works or the installation of areas of new surfacing.
+Any adverse impact must be minimised by following the guidance set out in Appendix 6. - Installation of new soft landscaping: All landscaping activity within TPZs has the potential to cause severe damage and any adverse impact must be minimised by following the guidance set out in Section 7 of Appendix 6.